justinwoo/my-blog-posts/posts/2019-03-02-generic-sums-to-variant-and-back-again.md

+# Generic Sums to Variant and back again

 *Before we start, I should remind you that I've written a Generics-Rep (Datatype Generics) tutorial in the Simple-JSON docs here: <https://purescript-simple-json.readthedocs.io/en/latest/generics-rep.html>.
 I've also written a tutorial on how to work with inferred types with constraints here: <https://purescript-simple-json.readthedocs.io/en/latest/inferred-record-types.html>.
 These should make for useful concrete background reading which make the ideas in this post flow naturally.*

 *You can also learn about what Variants are and how polymorphic variants work from the README in the Variant library here: <https://github.com/natefaubion/purescript-variant>*